 Invest in proper management and control of their delivery service

-With shoppers actively avoiding leaving their homes, grocery retailers’ delivery services have been tested most of all.
+With shoppers actively avoiding leaving their homes, the largest online grocery retailers’ delivery services have been tested most of all.
 Events like these really bring to light the complexities and cost of delivery orchestration, and the need to properly manage each component so that the delivery program runs smoothly.
 And as we learned from delivery logistics expert, Guy Bloch of Bringg, managing these complexities, by starting small and scaling up, and by communicating with your shoppers, is essential.
 Guy also stresses the importance of owning the delivery experience, which empowers grocers to avoid the same risks that come with outsourcing click-and-collect.
+Tune in to the full podcast episode here: Coronavirus and grocery delivery during market influx.
 This ownership becomes even more important with the anticipated shift of more shoppers to eCommerce and delivery, which will add pressure to already thin margins in grocery.2

 Own their shopper data